Rebels down Ukraine helicopters, Putin denounces city assault

 | SLAVIANSK Ukraine

-SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters near separatist-held Slaviansk on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the eastern town.
+SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the separatist-held town of Slaviansk.

-Separatists said Ukrainian forces killed three of their fighters and two civilians when they moved in on Slaviansk in the early hours, but that the troops had only taken five checkpoints from the rebels.

-On the other side of Ukraine, police said a man was shot dead in clashes between a crowd backing Kiev and pro-Russian activists in the largely Russian-speaking southern port of Odessa, which lies west of Crimea, annexed by Moscow in March.
+In the southern port of Odessa, one man was shot dead in clashes between supporters of Ukrainian unity and pro-Russian activists, police said.
+Protesters threw petrol bombs, paving stones and explosive devices during the disturbances.

-The Western-backed government in Kiev said the use of missiles that brought down its helicopters was evidence that Russian forces were in the town.
-Moscow denies that its troops are on the ground.
+Though Ukrainian forces embarked on one of their most concerted military operations yet, their advance on the ground in the east was limited.

-Ukraine's acting president also said Russian "armed saboteurs" had tried to enter the country overnight, but were pushed back by Ukrainian border troops.
+Ukraine's acting president said Russian "armed saboteurs" had tried to cross into the country overnight, but were pushed back by Ukrainian border troops.
 He gave no further details.
-Russia's Security Service said his report was untrue.

-Kiev said Moscow was backing groups in eastern Ukraine who were "putting civilians in danger, seizing hostages and creating an atmosphere of terror and violence".
+His Western-backed government rejected Russia's interpretation of events, saying Moscow was supporting groups in eastern Ukraine who were "putting civilians in danger, seizing hostages and creating an atmosphere of terror and violence".

 Reuters journalists in Slaviansk, the most heavily fortified bastion of pro-Russian separatists in eastern Ukraine, heard shooting break out and saw one helicopter opening fire before dawn.